mmatczuk/go-http-tunnel/benchmark/report/README.md

 The benchmark compares h2tun to [koding tunnel](https://github.com/koding/tunnel) on serving 184 midsized files that were gathered by saving `amazon.com` for offline view.
 The data set consists of images and text data (js, css, html).
 On start client loads the files into memory and act as a file server.

+The diagrams were rendered using [hdrhistogram](http://hdrhistogram.github.io/HdrHistogram/plotFiles.html) and the input files were generated with help of [github.com/codahale/hdrhistogram](https://github.com/codahale/hdrhistogram) library.
+The vegeta raw results were corrected for stalls using [hdr correction method](https://godoc.org/github.com/codahale/hdrhistogram#Histogram.RecordCorrectedValue).

 ## Environment

 Tests were done on four AWS `t2.micro` instances.
 An instance for client, an instance for server and two instances for load generator.
 For load generation we used [vegeta](https://github.com/tsenart/vegeta) in distributed mode.
-Process open files limit was increased to `20000`.
+On all machines open files limit (`ulimit -n`) was increased to `20000`.

 ## Load spike

-This test compares performance on two minute load spikes.

-h2tun handles 900 req/sec without dropping a message and preserving a good latency.
+This test compares performance on two minute load spikes. h2tun handles 900 req/sec without dropping a message while preserving good latency.
 At 1000 req/sec h2tun still works but drops 0,20% requests and latency is much worse.

-Koding tunnel is faster at 800 req/sec, but then latency degrades giving maximum values of 1.65s at 900 req/sec and 23.50s at 1000 req/sec (with 5% error rate).
+Koding tunnel is faster at 800 req/sec, but at higher request rates latency degrades giving maximum values of 1.65s at 900 req/sec and 23.50s at 1000 req/sec (with 5% error rate).

 ![](spike.png)